“We always want to romanticize ugly things.”

 GM: Isabel blubbers apologies.

-“Where’d you get this from, Isabel?” their dad asks.
+“Where did you get it from, Isabel?” their dad asks.

 “I… I… I…” she gets out.